The Care Bears Battle the Freeze Machine

 The Care Bears Battle the Freeze Machine is the second animated television special to feature the Care Bears characters.
-It was made by Ottawa's Atkinson Film-Arts studios, and premiered in syndication in April 1984.
-The special introduces three new Care Bears characters; Grams Bear, Hugs, and Tugs, as well as Professor Coldheart's assistant, Frostbite.
+It was made by Ottawa's Atkinson Film-Arts studios, distributed by Lexington Broadcast Services Company, and premiered in syndication in April 1984.
+The special introduces three new Care Bears characters; Grams Bear, Hugs, and Tugs, as well as Professor Coldheart's sidekick, Frostbite.

 Plot

 Paul, a young boy, vows to get even with his bullies.
 The mad scientist Professor Coldheart tricks him into fixing his "Careless Ray Contraption" after his henchman Frostbite accidentally breaks it.
-The Care Bears, led by Tenderheart Bear, set out to stop Coldheart's plan of freezing the town's children in town using his machine.
+The Care Bears, led by Tenderheart Bear, set out to stop Coldheart's plan of freezing the town's children using his machine.
 Hugs and Tugs, two baby Care Bears are kidnapped by Coldheart and trapped in ice.
-After learning this from their caretaker Grams Bear, the Care Bears must not only stop Coldheart and convince Paul to abandon his desire for revenge, but also rescue Hugs and Tugs.
+After learning this from their caretaker Grams Bear, the Care Bears must not only stop Coldheart and convince Paul to abandon his desire for revenge but also rescue Hugs and Tugs.